It’s pumpkin season! fall is the perfect time of the year to get the best pumpkins and porcini mushrooms.

 Cut the pumpkin into 0,5cm cubes and stir fry it on a pan with a tablespoon of oil, a crushed garlic and some rosemary.
 When golden brown, add some water, salt and pepper and let it cook for about 10 minutes.

 If you are using pumpkin puree, mix it in a bowl with some dried garlic powder and dried rosemary.

 Cut the porcini into small pieces and add them to the pumpkin.
-Let it cook for five more minutes the add the milk, check the saltiness and turn off the heat.
+Let it cook for five more minutes then, check the saltiness and turn off the heat.